mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

     - CourseCode = District Course Code
     - ToCourseEducationOrganizationId = State Education Agency ID (999999000)
     - ToCourseCode = State Course Code
       - IS can only be related to state courses with CourseLevelCharacteristicDescription = IS and Project Based can be related to state courses with CourseLevelCharacteristicDescription = PBL.
-See the [Level Characteristics section](../reference/descriptors_resources.md#level-characteristics) for validation details.
+See the [Level Characteristics](../reference/mccc_data_reporting.md#level-characteristics) documentation for validation details.
       - Scheduled course work type cannot use CourseLevelCharacteristicDescription = PBL.

 2. Create CourseCourseAssociation records between the College Courses D or A and the District Course 2, which were created for this association.